espressif/esp-idf/docs/en/api-reference/storage/spi_flash.rst

 1. The host driver, which provides the hardware support to access the chip;
 2. The chip driver, which provides compatibility service to different chips;
-3. The OS functions, provides support of some OS functions (e.g. lock, delay) in different stages (1st/2st boot, or the app).
+3. The OS functions, provide support of some OS functions (e.g. lock, delay) in different stages (1st/2nd boot, or the app).

 Host driver
 ^^^^^^^^^^^